catsbyy/file-downloader/README.md

 ## Usage

 1. Set the git and the repository in the execution environment.
-2. Set the right address of the "Downloaded" folder (filePath) in MainWindow.cs
+2. Set the right address of the "Downloaded" folder (filePath) in MainWindow.xaml.cs
 3. Run the app in your environment.

 ## Contributing